veebch/howmanysleeps/README.md

 - 1m L shaped metal strip
 - 1m wooden strip (rectangular cross section)
 - 23 separator fins and two end pieces (all in [/3d](3d) directory)

+## Build Video

+## Wiring

+The LDR and the momentary switch both go to GND from GPIO 26 and 15 respectively.
+The NeoPixel strip is connected to GPIO 19 (as well as VSYS and GND)

+## Operation

+At dusk (the LDR value can be adjusted in the code if needed) the lights turn on.
+If it is currently Advent, then the bar acts as a progress bar, charting the number of sleeps until Christmas.
+Outside of advent, the light will be a 'breathing' pattern.

+Pressing the momentary switch will disable the lights until it gets light again, at which point, the Pico will reset.